'Oppenheimer' leading Golden Globes with wins for Murphy, Downey Jr. and Nolan - KESQ

 Questions still remain about the Globes’ long-term future, but their value to Hollywood studios remains providing a marketing boost to awards contenders.
 (The Oscars won’t be held until March 10.)
 This year, because of the actors and writers strikes, the Globes are airing ahead of the Emmys, which were postponed to Jan.
 15.

-With movie ticket sales still 20% off the pre-pandemic pace and the industry facing a potentially perilous 2024 at the box office, Hollywood needed the Golden Globes as much as it ever has.
+With movie ticket sales still 20% off the pre-pandemic pace and the industry facing a potentially rocky 2024 at the box office, Hollywood needs the Golden Globes as much as it ever has.